college-salkoua/PythonTasks/README.md

 ### git push
 `git push` - pushing your commit in your fork repository

+all command in one line ->

+`git add . && git commit -m "your text" && git push`

 ## Making a pull request

 To do so, head on over to the repository on GitHub where your project lives.